aydosenes/essay-crud/README.md

 *EntityFramework Core
 *N-Tier Architecture

 info: I am experienced in all these technologies.
-If I had more time to do, I would use JWT Authentication, Data Protection, Microservices and Docker.
+If I had more time to do,</br>
+I would use JWT Authentication, Data Protection, Microservices and Docker.